-Here the determiner (definite article) remains, but the verbal complements become complements of the noun in the translation, not only to emphasize the nominal value of the original non-finite phrase, but also to keep balance with the construction it is coordinated with, i.e. a nominal phrase: "(...) the non-existence of the grammatical categories (...)" and "the replacement of them with representative units, (...)".
+Here the determiner, definite article remains, but the verbal complements become complements of the noun in the translation, probably to emphasize the nominal value of the original non-finite phrase and to keep balance with the construction it is coordinated with, i.e. "(...) the non-existence of the grammatical categories (...)" and "the replacement of them with representative units, (...)".

-It has been revealed that the use of actualized infinitives in Spanish leads to the conceptualization of the verb as an "object".
-However, as the infinitive cannot be actualized in English, the replacement for a nominal phrase serves as a reasonable solution for the English translation.
+It has been revealed that the use of actualized infinitives in Spanish leads to the conceptualization of the verb as an object, however, this would apparently force the use of an actualized gerund in English, or, as shown in (2.a) the replacement for a nominal phrase which serves as a reasonable solution for the translation.